Multi-Cloud

 • Control static (code) and dynamic (content) file access

-• Implement custom security measures not available with shared hosting
+• Apply custom security controls not available in shared environments

 The Private Bucket option is available for both new and existing customers, following a short transition process.